Meet the Founders

-She is currently the Assistant Dean at the University of RI Graduate School of Oceanography overseeing JEDI initiatives and Adjunct Faculty.
+She is currently the Assistant Dean at the University of RI Graduate School of Oceanography overseeing JEDI initiatives and co-teaches the Learning & Career Principles for Adult Students course.
 She previously worked at Rhode Island College Outreach programs for seven years as Program Coordinator for the Social and Human Service Assistant Certificate program.
 Ms. Metuge was formerly Vice President elect for New England Association for Cooperative Education and Field Experience - NEACEFE; she is a member of Rhode Island Career Development Association - RICDA and serves on the Global Steering Committee at the University of Rhode Island.
 Her passion is to give back to her community and country as a whole.
 Most of her work involves educating individuals on professional development – providing the resources and tools needed to gain employment and achieve career goals.
-Through her work at Rhode Island College Student Support Services and Outreach Programs she came to realize the urgent need for successful professionals in the Adult educational fields of the State of RI that can not only identify with the needs of adult learners, but the at risk population within the State.
-Adult learners are better served when they are trained and supported by professionals who overcame the same challenges and obstacles they are currently faced with.
+Through her work at Rhode Island College Student Support Services and Outreach Programs she came to realize the urgent need for successful professionals in the Adult educational fields of the State of RI that can identify with the needs of adult learners and BIPOC population within the State.
+Adult learners are better served when they are trained and supported by professionals who overcame similar challenges and obstacles they are currently faced with.
 Seeing the success of other Professionals will ensure the success of those that are pursuing similar goals.

 Immigrated to the United States from Medellin, Colombia in August 1999.
 She received her degree as a public accountant from the University of Medellin and served in the accounting and financial sectors for 10 years.
 Given the economic situation as presented currently in her native Colombia, she decided that living